Zygmate/terel/README.md

 This work is not in any way affiliated or endorsed by the original authors of the game.
 This is a hobby project for your personal use.

+## Disclaimer

+This project is still in early development.
+Use at your own risk.
+The resulting game files from this project might break the game and you might lose all your progress after playing for a while.
+Save game files might be corrupted and in-game instabilities might occur.

 ## Why
 The community asked for a character builder, so here it is.